spencer-shadley/completed-class/01-Class-Content/05-Third-Party-APIs/02-Homework/README.md

 ## Business Context

-Poor time management can result in missed meetings and deadlines and create the appearance of unprofessionalism.
+Poor time management can result in missed meetings and deadlines or create the appearance of unprofessionalism.
 A daily planner allows employees to see their day at a glance, schedule time effectively, and improve productivity.

 ## Acceptance Criteria